TY - JOUR

 Y1 - 2024

-N2 - Deepfake synthetic media manipulated using artificial intelligence to mimic authenticity has become more dangerous in the modern digital era.
-Despite the significant progress in video deepfake detection, audio deepfake detection relies on specific datasets and machine learning algorithms.
+N2 - Deepfake synthetic media, manipulated using artificial intelligence to mimic authenticity, has become more dangerous in the modern digital era.
+Despite significant progress in video deepfake detection, audio deepfake detection relies on specific datasets and machine learning algorithms.
 This study addresses this limitation by developing a deep ensemble learning approach.
-The proposed deep ensemble approach for audio deepfake detection is called Ensemble Convolutional Neural Network-Mel Frequency Cepstral Coefficient (ECN-MF).
-The ECN-MF model comprises a recurrent neural network, 1D convolutional neural network, long short-term memory networks, and convolutional long short-term memory network to extract a wider range of audio features, including mel-frequency cepstral coefficient, chroma features, and zero crossing rate.
-The step of data processing was carried out through the creation of a preprocessing pipeline inclusive of feature extraction, dimensionality standardization, and data normalization.
-The summarized features were incorporated into the feature vector, which was next normalized before standardizing in order to enhance consistency and stability across the audios.
-The investigation of the suggested ECN-MF model was carried out using Fake-or-Real dataset.
-The dataset comprises four subdatasets ('for-original', 'for-norm', 'for-2sec', and 'for-rerec'), categorized by audio duration and bit rate.
+The proposed deep ensemble approach for audio deepfake detection is called the Ensemble Convolutional Neural Network-Mel Frequency Cepstral Coefficient (ECN-MF).
+The ECN-MF model comprises a recurrent neural network, a 1D convolutional neural network, long short-term memory networks, and a convolutional long short-term memory network to extract a wider range of audio features, including mel-frequency cepstral coefficient, chroma features, and zero crossing rate.
+The data processing step was carried out through the creation of a preprocessing pipeline, inclusive of feature extraction, dimensionality standardization, and data normalization.
+The summarized features were incorporated into the feature vector, which was then normalized before being standardized in order to enhance consistency and stability across the audios.
+The investigation of the suggested ECN-MF model was carried out using the Fake-or-Real dataset.
+The dataset comprises four sub-datasets ('for-original', 'for-norm', 'for-2sec', and 'for-rerec'), categorized by audio duration and bit rate.
 To evaluate the performance of the proposed ensemble model, we utilized all sub-datasets with fake and real audio.
 The proposed ensemble approach achieved state-of-the-art accuracies of 99.5% on the 'for-original' sub-dataset, closely matching the CNN model at 99.6%.
-It also achieved accuracies of 98% on 'for-norm,' 96.9% on 'for- 2sec ,' and 92.8% on 'for-rerec' sub-datasets.
+It also achieved accuracies of 98% on 'for-norm,' 96.9% on 'for-2sec,' and 92.8% on 'for-rerec' sub-datasets.
 By applying the proposed ensemble model to the 'for-merged' dataset, which comprises all sub-datasets, we obtained a state-of-the-art accuracy of 98%.
 These results demonstrate the effectiveness of the proposed approach, which outperforms the results of the individual models.

-AB - Deepfake synthetic media manipulated using artificial intelligence to mimic authenticity has become more dangerous in the modern digital era.
-Despite the significant progress in video deepfake detection, audio deepfake detection relies on specific datasets and machine learning algorithms.
+AB - Deepfake synthetic media, manipulated using artificial intelligence to mimic authenticity, has become more dangerous in the modern digital era.
+Despite significant progress in video deepfake detection, audio deepfake detection relies on specific datasets and machine learning algorithms.
 This study addresses this limitation by developing a deep ensemble learning approach.
-The proposed deep ensemble approach for audio deepfake detection is called Ensemble Convolutional Neural Network-Mel Frequency Cepstral Coefficient (ECN-MF).
-The ECN-MF model comprises a recurrent neural network, 1D convolutional neural network, long short-term memory networks, and convolutional long short-term memory network to extract a wider range of audio features, including mel-frequency cepstral coefficient, chroma features, and zero crossing rate.
-The step of data processing was carried out through the creation of a preprocessing pipeline inclusive of feature extraction, dimensionality standardization, and data normalization.
-The summarized features were incorporated into the feature vector, which was next normalized before standardizing in order to enhance consistency and stability across the audios.
-The investigation of the suggested ECN-MF model was carried out using Fake-or-Real dataset.
-The dataset comprises four subdatasets ('for-original', 'for-norm', 'for-2sec', and 'for-rerec'), categorized by audio duration and bit rate.
+The proposed deep ensemble approach for audio deepfake detection is called the Ensemble Convolutional Neural Network-Mel Frequency Cepstral Coefficient (ECN-MF).
+The ECN-MF model comprises a recurrent neural network, a 1D convolutional neural network, long short-term memory networks, and a convolutional long short-term memory network to extract a wider range of audio features, including mel-frequency cepstral coefficient, chroma features, and zero crossing rate.
+The data processing step was carried out through the creation of a preprocessing pipeline, inclusive of feature extraction, dimensionality standardization, and data normalization.
+The summarized features were incorporated into the feature vector, which was then normalized before being standardized in order to enhance consistency and stability across the audios.
+The investigation of the suggested ECN-MF model was carried out using the Fake-or-Real dataset.
+The dataset comprises four sub-datasets ('for-original', 'for-norm', 'for-2sec', and 'for-rerec'), categorized by audio duration and bit rate.
 To evaluate the performance of the proposed ensemble model, we utilized all sub-datasets with fake and real audio.
 The proposed ensemble approach achieved state-of-the-art accuracies of 99.5% on the 'for-original' sub-dataset, closely matching the CNN model at 99.6%.
-It also achieved accuracies of 98% on 'for-norm,' 96.9% on 'for- 2sec ,' and 92.8% on 'for-rerec' sub-datasets.
+It also achieved accuracies of 98% on 'for-norm,' 96.9% on 'for-2sec,' and 92.8% on 'for-rerec' sub-datasets.
 By applying the proposed ensemble model to the 'for-merged' dataset, which comprises all sub-datasets, we obtained a state-of-the-art accuracy of 98%.
 These results demonstrate the effectiveness of the proposed approach, which outperforms the results of the individual models.

 KW - 1D CNN